Guidance for admission authorities when processing applications made from another country.

 To help parents and carers, we recommend that local authorities advise overseas nationals entering the UK, who wish to apply for a place at a maintained school, to check that they have a right of abode or that the conditions of their immigration status otherwise permit them to access a maintained school.
 Local authorities can do this by adding a reminder to their admissions webpage and within their composite admissions prospectus.

 Unaccompanied children may also enter the UK to access a school.
-To comply with their visa terms, unaccompanied foreign national children, and young people (including such EEA nationals entering the UK after 31 December 2020) who are entering on a Child Student visa or Student visa must, when accessing education in Wales, study at the independent school, sixth form college or further education college which is sponsoring them.
+To comply with their visa terms, unaccompanied foreign national children, and young people (including such EEA and Swiss nationals entering the UK after 31 December 2020) who are entering on a child student visa or student visa must, when accessing education in Wales, study at the independent school, sixth form college or further education college which is a licenced student sponsor that has offered them an unconditional place on a course.

-Foreign nationals cannot use the six month Standard Visitor visa, or an 11 month Short-term Study (English language) visa, to enter the UK to enrol as a learner at a school.
-Find out what these visas can be used for on the Standard Visitor visa page.
+Overseas nationals cannot use the six month Standard Visitor visa, or an 11 month Short-term Study (English language) visa, to enter the UK to enrol as a learner at a school.
+Find out what these visas can be used for on the standard visitor visa page.

 Find out more about visas and immigration and the EU Settlement Scheme for EEA and Swiss citizens.